mdn/content/files/en-us/learn/html/multimedia_and_embedding/images_in_html/test_your_skills_colon__html_images/index.md

 >
 > [Download the starting point for this task](https://github.com/mdn/learning-area/blob/main/html/multimedia-and-embedding/tasks/images/images2-download.html) to work in your own editor or in an online editor.

-## HTML images 3
+## Task 3

-In this final task you are provided with both a full-featured image and some caption text.
+In this final task, you are provided with both a full-featured image and some caption text.
 What you need to do here is add elements that will associate the image with the caption.

 Try updating the live code below to recreate the finished example: